deepakdevp/Rest_api_DRF/README.md

 * Install django and djangorestframework by following command

               pip install django==1.11.8 djangorestframework==3.7.3
+* Now do run the following command to save your model int the database.

+              python manage.py makemigrations
+              python manage.py migrate

 * Now run the following command to runserver

               python manage.py runserver